 Chicago’s craft beer scene is out of this world, and this spot showcases the stars.
-They exclusively pour local beers and serve food inspired by the city’s many ethnic enclaves.
+They offer a rotating selection of local beers and serve food inspired by the city’s many ethnic enclaves.

-Menu items include Pilsen Street Tacos, Devon Ave Chicken Tikka Masala, and Lincoln Square Jumbo Pretzel.
+Menu items include Pilsen Street Tacos, Greektown Gyro Sliders, and Lincoln Square Jumbo Pretzel.

-If you’d like a little shade during your riverfront dining, O’Brien’s offers plenty of umbrella seating.
+If you’d like a little shade during your riverfront dining, O’Brien’s Riverwalk Café offers plenty of umbrella seating.